 If you are interested in seeing the tulips, check out our guide to see them in and near Amsterdam here

-I hope you fond this packing list useful and we helped answering the question: what to wear in Amsterdam in spring?
+I hope you found this packing list useful and we helped to answer the question: what to wear in Amsterdam in spring?
 Safe travels!